mandelsoft/landscaper/docs/usage/Blueprints.md

 All possible options to define a nested installation can be used in parallel and are summed up.
 The name of all described nested installations must be unique in the context of the blueprint.
-But they don't need to be unique for landscaper namespace, because the live only in the context of installation the blueprint is instantiated for.
+But they don't need to be unique in the landscaper namespace, because the live only in the context of installation the blueprint is instantiated for.
 If the blueprint is used for multiple installations (flat or nested, again), the generated installations and used data objects are living